frawa/bomlint/README.md

 - create your initial `.bomlint.json` file with dependencies you want to align across modules
 - enable `bomlint` for your first package (see above)

-- run script `bomlint` to check alignment
+- run `bomlint check` to check alignment
-- if versions differ, use `bomlint --merge` and edit `.bomlint.json` to keep only the versions you want
+- if versions differ, use `bomlint merge` and edit `.bomlint.json` to keep only the versions you want
-- run script `bomlint:check` to apply versions to this package
+- run `bomlint fix` to apply versions to this package
 - repeat for other modules in your workspace

+You can handle several package.json files at a time passing them to bomlint commands.
+At the root folder of your workspace, for example use
+- `bomlint check $(git ls-files --cached | grep package.json)`
+- `bomlint fix $(git ls-files --cached | grep package.json)`
+- `bomlint merge $(git ls-files --cached | grep package.json)`
+- `bomlint purge $(git ls-files --cached | grep package.json)`